argilla-io/argilla-python/docs/how_to_guides/record.md

 === "As `Record` objects"

-    You can also add records to a dataset by initializing a `Record` object directly.
+    You can add records to a dataset by initializing a `Record` object directly.
+This is ideal if you need to apply logic to the data before defining the record.
+If the data is already structured, you should consider adding it directly as a dictionary or Hugging Face dataset.

     ```python
     import argilla_sdk as rg